Kuift/Pasqal_0419/README.md

 **Interesting notes:**
 - A function was created to generate a QUBO matrix from atom registers.
-- Some preliminary work has been done to analyze the chaotic behavior of the Pasqal system.
+- Some preliminary work has been done to analyze the chaotic behavior (if any) of the Pasqal system.

 ## Structure of this Repository